 - Tour of house takes 45 minutes; allow for 3 hours of time to explore the grounds and Visitor Center complex

-- Gift shop located at the Visitor Complex and under North terrace; cafe located at Visitor Center
+- Gift shop located at the Visitor Complex and under North terrace; many items can also be found in its online shop

 - Transportation: Monticello is accessible by car only.